 Sudbury woman killed after being hit by vehicle on Lasalle Boulevard

-Police were called just after 7:35 a.m. to a serious collision involving two pedestrians.
+Police were called just after 7:35 a.m. to a serious collision involving two pedestrians, the woman and a 31-year-old man.

-In addition to the woman, a 31-year-old man also sustained serious injuries.
-Both were taken to hospital by paramedics.
+Both were taken to hospital by paramedics, where the woman was pronounced deceased.

 "The man remains in the hospital with serious injuries," police said in a news release.